-The Sir-Save-Alot scene was shot in Tsawwassen, BC located at 56th Street & 12th Avenue in what was the Tsawwassen Shoppers Mall.
-The Sir-Save-ALot store was the old Super Valu store (which was a grocery store before it closed).
+The Sir-Save-A-Lot sequence was shot at 56th Street & 12th Avenue, Tsawwassen, BC, in what had been the Tsawwassen Shoppers Mall.
+The store had been a Super Valu grocery store before it closed.
 At the time of filming, the store was vacant, and although the exterior was repaired after the movie was shot, the store never re-opened.
 The mall has since been redeveloped, with Safeway being the anchor tenant.
-The Sir-Save-ALot/Super Valu in the old mall was along the west perimeter of the current mall, what is now a parking lot/entranceway.
+The Sir-Save-A-Lot/Super Valu in the old mall was along the west perimeter of the current mall, what is now a parking lot/entranceway.

 The trivia items below may give away important plot points.

 Though the movie's plot differs greatly from that of the book on which it is based, the ending of the film is very similar, in which the game is found by two other young children.
 In the book, the two children who find the game at the end are named Walter and Danny, the main characters from Zathura: A Space Adventure (2005).

 In the French version (at least as dubbed in Quebec), Judy's line, "I'm sorry, dear, you have the wrong number," which she speaks in a fake British accent, is still in English, but spoken in a North American accent.
 Additionally, the two French girls who hear the game at the very end speak Spanish instead of French.